MarcialRosales/rabbitmq-ldap-integration/multiple-auth-backends/README.md

 {auth_backends, [{rabbit_auth_backend_ldap, rabbit_auth_backend_internal}]}
 ```

 We can read this configuration as follows: [ {`authN_backend_1`, `authZ_backend_1`} ].
-There is just one authN backend and one authZ backend, but they be of different type.
+There is just one authN backend and one authZ backend, but they are different.

 - Users are ONLY authenticated with **LDAP**
 - Users are ONLY authorized with **internal**

-### Scenario 3 - LDAP AuthN first but AuthZ with internal.
-Fallback LDAP AuthN to internal, and AuthZ with internal.
+### Scenario 3 - AuthN with LDAP first, AuthZ with internal.
+Fallback LDAP AuthN to internal, AuthZ with internal.
 ```
 {auth_backends, [
     {rabbit_auth_backend_ldap, rabbit_auth_backend_internal},